Rules

 1. General

-The European Mathematical Cup (abbr.
-EMC) is held every year in December in cities all over (but not limited to) Europe.
 The purpose of the EMC is to prepare high school students for other international competitions and to give them a chance to solve a few, hopefully, nice and challenging problems.

-The competition takes place in December, during a 9-day interval which is chosen by the EMC Committee.
+The competition takes place in December, during a 9-day interval which is chosen by the EMC Jury.
 The competition can be organised on any day of the 9-day interval.
 The exact date varies by location and is usually chosen to be the most suitable within the given time frame.

 The EMC is free and open to all high school students.
-Any attempt to charge the students for participation in the competition is strongly prohibited and will result in disqualification and a loss of the local organizer status for future editions.
+Any attempt to charge the students for participation in the competition is strongly prohibited and will result in disqualification and a loss of the local organiser status for future editions.

 2. Participation